What: Big Diablo Loop (BDL), a long trail hike through 58 parks.

 The Bay Area Ridge Trail Council has maps and useful information about trails and trail links.

-Redwood Hikes Press publishes maps set cover the route from the mid-point of segment 4 through the mid-point of segment 11: Oakland Hills and Pleasanton Ridge; Mount Diablo; Carquinez Strait and Berkeley Hills.
+Redwood Hikes Press publishes maps that cover the route from the mid-point of segment 4 through the mid-point of segment 11: Oakland Hills and Pleasanton Ridge; Mount Diablo; Carquinez Strait and Berkeley Hills.

 Save Mt.
 Diablo, a local land preservation group, sells a very detailed map covering about half of the route.
 The map is so big that it is hard to handle in the field, but it is durable plastic and has excellent graphics.